unusedusername01/moneybot-public/README.md

 ## Features in progress
 - [ ] Long-term interactions logging to improve the recommendations
 - [ ] Real-time portfolio tracking and rebalancing
-- [x] Webapp interface for the portfolio management
+- [ ] Webapp interface for the portfolio management

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 – see the `LICENSE` file for details.

 ## 🙏 Acknowledgments